rasor/rasor.github.io/content/2018/2018-04-15-OpenShift.md

 * `OpenShift Dedicated` - Redhat's managed public cloud edition of `OpenShift Container Platform`
 * `OpenShift Online` - I think this is like the dedicated edition (single tenant) except that the VMs are not dedicated to only one customer, but are multi tenant.

-The prior two editions seems to be clouds hosted by RedHat.
+The latter two editions seems to be clouds hosted by RedHat.

 OpenShift is a managed PaaS, that must be deployed to some IaaS [explained here](https://developers.redhat.com/products/cdk/overview/) - Quote:
 > The containers you build can be easily deployed on any Red Hat container host or platform, including: Red Hat Enterprise Linux, Red Hat Enterprise Linux Atomic Host, and our platform-as-a-service solution, OpenShift Container Platform 3.